FayeCarter/tails/README.md

 Clone the repository and go into the directory where the package has been placed

 ### Docker
-Both apps maintain their own docker images, which requires both to be build and ran individually.
+Both apps maintain their own docker images.
 To build docker images

 ```
   docker-compose build
 ```

->Commands must be run from their separate terminal windows
+> Commands must be run from their separate terminal windows

 ```